 Boilers and other appliances need an annual service.
 As per the Landlord and Tenant Act (1985), Landlords are legally responsible for boiler services and repairs.
 You are obliged to keep records and provide tenants with copies of the paperwork when they begin a new tenancy.
 Keep all records for at least two years.

 Regular servicing ensures the appliance is working efficiently and is safe.
 A fully-functioning boiler is unlikely to break down on the coldest day of winter.
-And if there are any issues, an experienced engineer can give you a head’s up when he/she carries out an annual service.
+And if there are any issues, an experienced engineer can give you a head’s up when they carry out an annual service.

 To avoid any problems, instruct your tenants how to top up the boiler pressure, bleed radiators, and avoid blocking vents around the appliance.
 Also, make sure they run the heating regularly, or damp will become an issue.